diegoddox/react-notification-center/README.md

     constructor(props) {
         super(props);

+        this.state = {
-        this.notifications = [{
+            notifications = [{
                 id: 1,
                 title: 'some title', // not required
                 message: 'The notification text',
-            read: false, // if the user has read the notification
+                new: false, // if the user has read the notification
                 tags: [{ // not required
                     type: 'success',
                     text: 'text'
                 }],
                 date: '09/12/2016' // not required
             }];
+        };
     }

     render() {